DESCRIPTIVE STATISTICS

 Potential for Multiple Modes: A dataset can have more than one mode, resulting in a bimodal situation with two modes or a multimodal situation with several modes.
 This can complicate the interpretation of the data.

 Possibility of No Mode: If all data points are unique and occur only once, the dataset has no mode.
-This lack of a mode can limit the usefulness of the mode as a measure of central tendency in such datasets.
+This lack of a mode can limit its usefulness as a measure of central tendency in such datasets.

 Exam Hint: When asked to calculate any measure of central tendency, show your calculations.
 Often, the question will be worth two or three marks, so it is important to show how you reached your final answer for maximum marks!